-As occupancy and travel restrictions created new demands to support productivity, virtual collaboration and training from anywhere, organizations began to recognize the value of supplementing physical environments with digital access.
+As occupancy and travel restrictions created new demands to support productivity, virtual collaboration and training from anywhere, organisations began to recognise the value of supplementing physical environments with digital access.
 Attitudes shifted from aspirational to practical.

-Among those surveyed for Microsoft’s 2020–2021 report on mixed reality, 75% of healthcare organizations, 80% of manufacturers and 81% of retailers are now using immersive solutions in some capacity.
-More than half of healthcare organizations estimate their average Return on Investment (ROI) at 40% or more, while manufacturing estimates average around 30%, and those in retail average 15% or more.
+Among those surveyed for Microsoft’s 2020–2021 report on mixed reality, 75% of healtchare organisations, 80% of manufacturers and 81% of retailers are now using immersive solutions in some capacity.
+More than half of healthcare organisations estimate their average Return on Investment (ROI) at 40% or more, while manufacturing estimates average around 30%, and those in retail average 15% or more.

-Now these businesses are exploring ways to further capitalize on investments in immersive tech by exploring new use cases.
+Now these businesses are exploring ways to further capitalise on investments in immersive tech by exploring new use cases.
 For many, this has meant extending capabilities to Learning & Development (L&D).

 Before diving into the potential applications for immersive tech, it’s helpful to understand some of the terminology behind the technology.
 While often bucketed into the same broad category of discussion, immersive tech typically refers to three different types of solutions.

 Augmented Reality (AR) overlays digital information onto the physical world.
 Common examples include Heads-Up Displays (HUDs) like those built into vehicle dashboards or delivered through wearables, such as Google Glass and RealWear.
 Augmented reality also extends to the use of mobile devices which combine input from cameras with digital elements to provide an augmented window to the world.
 Finally, immersive rooms augmented by projectors or LED boards to simulate various environments are also considered a form of AR.